stardazed/stardazed/README.md

 A library to enable quick development of custom 3D games in the browser.<br>
 All code runs in the browser, the library does *not* have or need a server component.

-Built in TypeScript, builds against TS 2.1 or newer, just run `tsc` somewhere inside the project dir.
+Built in TypeScript, builds against lastest TS (2.4) or newer, just run `tsc` somewhere inside the project dir.

 **Project status**: *In Development (Pre-Alpha)*<br>
 Features and APIs still very much in flux, but functional and usable for actual development